relaxed diving and big macro fun.

 The southern Gili islands -

 Sekotong, a tropical little place with a only a few dive resorts and not much topside goings-on apart from snorkeling, swimming and scuba diving.
-Our Lombok island dive resort is quite perfect for couples and families who just want to relax and enjoy the southern Gilis.
+Our Lombok island dive resorts are quite perfect for couples and families who just want to relax and enjoy the southern Gilis.

-Our Lombok dive sites reflect a good cross-section of what Indonesia has to offer, and Sekotong offers even the widely traveled and experienced diver a surprising and breathtaking experience.
-Diving Sekotong offers colorful, relaxed reef diving for all levels of training, and fun diving for families and beginners.
+Our South Lombok dive sites reflect a good cross-section of what Indonesia has to offer, and the southern Gilis offer even the widely traveled and experienced diver a surprising and breathtaking experience.
+Diving the south Gili islands offers colorful, relaxed reef diving for all levels of training, and fun diving for families and beginners.

 you haven't seen Indonesia!